benasegall/pe-projects/projects/journal.md

 https://peprojects.dev/alpha-5/ben/

 # 11 28
+Today I made a new responsive layout and am working on some PHP problem solutions

+# 11 27
 Over the break I made a resume page and practiced some JS

 # 11 14 - 21